 - Plus get more Greek recipes in the archives.

 Keftedes - Greek meatballs

 - 2 oz bread 55g, approx 2 slices (not crusty)

 - ½ lb ground beef 225g beef mince

 - ½ lb ground pork 225g pork mince

-- 1 tbsp mint (fresh, finely chopped amount)
+- 1 tablespoon mint (fresh, finely chopped amount)

-- 1 tbsp parsley (fresh, finely chopped amount)
+- 1 tablespoon parsley (fresh, finely chopped amount)

-- 1 tbsp olive oil virgin or extra virgin
+- 1 tablespoon olive oil virgin or extra virgin

 - ¼ cup flour 35g, approx